Vizag gas leak: AP CM announces Rs 1 crore compensation to kin of deceased

 Visakhapatnam Gas Leak: Death toll mounts to 11; Helpline numbers released

 The gas leaked at around 2.30 am and the exact reason is yet to be determined.
 The plant had been shut for 40 days due to the lockdown and only very few staff were deployed there.
-The gas leaked from from two 5,000 tonne tanks which were unattended since March due to the coronavirus lockdown.
+The gas leaked from two 5,000 tonne tanks which were unattended since March due to the coronavirus lockdown.
 This led to a chemical reaction and production of heat inside the tanks that caused the leakage, a New18 report said.

 The death toll may rise as 100s have inhaled the gas.
 They are either having breathing issues or have fallen unconscious.